What is a neutral wire? Why do I need it for my smart home?

 There are two options:

 If your option is number two, you need a current clamp to measure which bus has remaining current going back.
-Nothing fancy, you can go as high as a Fluke or you can just go for a simpler one.
+Nothing fancy, as long as it can do the job

 Normally better models are designed for industrial use, but for your home, it’s more than enough this one.